Prof. Dr. Karl-Friedrich Krey & Dr. Anja Ratzman & Benjamin Hanel

 • Craniomandibular dysfunction

-• Digital orthodontics
+• Digital orthodontics (digital planning and manufacturing)

 Benjamin Hanel